-For more information about the John the Ripper password-cracking tool, and to learn to use it, check out our How to Use John the Ripper tutorial.
-The class is free, and it provides you with all the information you need to use this popular password recovery tool.
+For more information about the John the Ripper password-cracking tool, and to learn to use it, check out this How to Use John the Ripper tutorial.
+The class provides you with all the information you need to use this popular password recovery tool.

 (Disclaimer: Breaking Stuff with Joe is a Cybrary series that will be running indefinitely.
 You will not earn CEU/CPE hours by watching any individual 'Breaking Stuff with Joe' episode.
 However, you can still earn a certificate of completion for each episode completed.)

-Complete this course and earn a How to Use John the Ripper (BSWJ) Certificate of Completion
+Complete this entire course to earn a How to Use John the Ripper (BSWJ) Certificate of Completion